apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 * `enableHybridIndexing` - Boolean property, defaults to `true`.
   Can be set to `false` to disable the NRT indexing feature completely.
-* `hybridQueueSize` - The size of the in memory queue used to hold Lucene documents for indexing in the `nrt` mode.
+* `hybridQueueSize` - The size of the in-memory queue used to hold Lucene documents for indexing in the `nrt` mode.
   The default size is 10000.